How to Prepare New Managers Before They’re Promoted

 At Keystone, we help organisations embed coaching and mentoring into their learning culture to accelerate leadership development.

-3. Recognise and Reward Early Wins
+3. Recognise and Reward Early Wins for Aspiring New Managers

 When aspiring managers contribute to success, highlight it.
-Recognition builds confidence and motivation—and encourages the behaviours you want to see more of.
+Recognition builds confidence and motivation – and encourages the behaviours you want to see more of.

 Whether it’s in team meetings, appraisals or public praise, make sure credit is given where it’s due.
-It sends a clear message: we notice leadership behaviours, and we value them.
+It sends a clear message: we notice leadership behaviours and we value them.

 4. Provide Structured Management Training